-Our four podiatrists have a combined experience of over 104 years.
-Our complimentary initial office examination assists patients in determining treatment alternatives.
+Our initial office examination assists patients in determining treatment alternatives.
 We have continually been at the forefront of research and innovation in the practice of foot and ankle medicine – paying attention to resolving the underlying cause of patient pain, discomfort and loss of function – not just the superficial symptoms.

-Our doctors share the same common belief that the best treatment alternative for a patient is the least invasive which offers the quickest recovery time.
+Our doctors share the same common belief that the best treatment alternative for a patient is often least invasive which offers the quickest recovery time.

 Dr. Goddard joined the Institute in 2012 after 10 years in private practice.
 He received his surgical training through an internationally renowned residency program that included complex reconstruction of congenital foot, ankle and leg deformities.
 Dr. Goddard has received additional surgical training in peripheral nerve decompression and repair at the Mayo Clinic in Rochester, MN.
 He is fluent in Spanish and has been involved in dozens of medical missions to impoverished areas of Latin America.
 Dr. Goddard takes great pride in utilizing state-of-the-art technology to improve treatment outcomes while at the same time maintaining a strong doctor-patient relationship.